modsound/mac_notify-vim/README.md

 let g:mac_notify_title = "Attention!"
 ```

-## an Example of Utilication
+## an Example of Utilization

 Let's write and exucute this function.
-You will get a weather forecast at Tokyo.
+You will get a weather forecast for Tokyo.

 ```
 function! s:weather_report()